BillRenCN/vimnotes/notes.md

 *************************************
 *************************************
-Tip5:Find nad Reaplace by Hand task:Replace the "copy" with evry "content"
+Tip5:Find nad Reaplace by Hand task:Replace the "copy" with every "content"

 starter code
 ```